matrix-org/synapse-bind-sydent/README.md

 # Bind 3PIDs to Sydent

-A module that leverages Sydent's internal bind APIs to automatically record 3PIDs association on an IS upon registration.
+A module that leverages Sydent's internal bind APIs to automatically record 3PIDs association on a Sydent instance once it's been verified on the local Synapse homeserver.

 ## Installation